Tarunrajora45/HR-Attrition-Dashboard-Project-Excel/README.md

 ## 4️⃣ Attrition Numbers Without Context Lead to Wrong Decisions
 ### Problem:
-- Many organizations track attrition as a single percentage, treating all exits as equal.
-This often leads to reactive decisions such as blanket hiring, generic retention programs, or misallocated HR budgets—because leadership lacks context on who is leaving and why.
+- treating all exits as equal.
+This often leads to reactive decisions such as blanket hiring or misallocated HR budgets—because leadership lacks context on who is leaving and why.
 ### What This Project Solves:
-- This dashboard adds context to attrition by analyzing exits across department, gender, education level, and business travel, and linking them with overtime, promotion gaps, tenure, and engagement drivers.
-It separates normal workforce movement from structural, high-risk attrition.
+- This dashboard adds context to attrition by analyzing exits across department, gender,job role and linking them with overtime, promotion gaps, tenure, and engagement drivers.